TheODDYSEY/AI-Summarizer-SaaS/README.md

   - `assets/`: Static assets such as images.
   - `services/`: API service integration.
 - `public/`: Contains the public assets and the HTML template.

-## Technologies Used

-- React: A JavaScript library for building user interfaces.
-- Redux Toolkit: A state management library for React applications.
-- RTK Query: A library for data fetching and caching with Redux.
-- Tailwind CSS: A utility-first CSS framework for styling the application.
-- Clipboard API: Used to copy URLs to the clipboard.
-- Local Storage: Used to store and retrieve the history of summarized articles.

 ## Contributing